What is it? What it is NOT and other things you should know

 Mastectomy / Breast Reconstruction / Top Surgery

 Do you have Tissue Fibrosis or lumps and bumps after surgery?
 Fibrosis is a build up of scar tissue that can occur as a result of cosmetic surgery which can cause lumps and bumps in the subdermal tissues.
 It can sometimes be found in the lateral torso, lower abdomen, and back after liposuction.
-This consequence of liposuction is not ideal, It can sometimes be treated with other massage manipulations, but generally not MLD.
+This consequence of liposuction is not ideal, It can sometimes be treated with other massage manipulations like targeted scar work, which can be incorporated into an MLD treatment.

 Take control of your recovery